NYUCCL/psiTurk/doc/databases_overview.rst

 The table specified in config.txt::

-   table_name = turkdemo
+   assignment_table_name = turkdemo

 ...will be created automatically when running the psiturk shell.
-In addition two other tables are automatically created (`amt_hit` and `campaign` which are used to schedule repeating tasks and hits).
-If `table_prefix` is set to `true` in the config files these table names are made to match the main data table (e.g., `amt_hit` becomes `turkdemo_amt_hit` and `campaign` becomes `turkdemo_campaign`).
-This is useful if the database is used my multiple people.

-   table_prefix = true
+In addition several other tables are  automatically created to manage other aspects of task scheduling and hit management (see the `hits_table_name`, `campaigns_table_name`, and `jobs_table_name` options in config.txt).

 MySQL is (fairly) easy to install and free.
 However, a variety of web hosting services offer managed MySQL databases.
 Some are even